motoq/bierman/README.md

 =======

 This project is written as a supplement to Gerald J. Bierman's "Factorization Methods for Discrete Sequential Estimation".
-Selected algorithms are be illustrated in Matlab (actually developed with Octave).
-Further documentation will be developed as examples are finished.
+Selected algorithms are illustrated in Matlab (actually developed with Octave).

 Estimation of a static state is first illustrated.
 Range only trackers are used to estimate the location of an object within a boxed volume.